 The treatment of hematologic malignancies is both very challenging and highly rewarding.
 My goal is to find the best strategy for each individual patient that I see to hopefully provide the best balance of quality and quantity of life that I can.

-Acute lymphoblastic leukemia, non-Hodgkin lymphoma and Hodgkin lymphoma.
+Acute lymphoblastic leukemia, non-Hodgkin lymphoma, Hodgkin lymphoma and cellular immunotherapy

 - Assistant Professor, Division of Hematology, University of Washington School of Medicine